isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <summary><strong>Why is public blockchains used?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>As TradeTrust is designed to facilitate trusted digital document exchanges
+<p>TradeTrust facilitates trusted digital document exchanges for cross-border
-used in cross-border trade and logistics processes, our target audiences therefore involve many different parties across different geographies.
+trade and logistics, involving various parties across different geographies.
-Blockchain or Distributed Ledger Technology is used as it can demonstrate provenance, which is required for the legitimacy of documents such as Bills of Lading.
-One of UNCITRAL MLETR’s requirements for electronic transferable records is to ensure singularity of the record.
-TradeTrust uses Non-Fungible Tokens (NFTs) to satisfy this requirement when dealing with Transferable documents and Blockchain is used to record the NFT transactions.</p>
+It utilizes Blockchain or Distributed Ledger Technology to demonstrate provenance, essential for the legitimacy of documents such as Bills of Lading.
+Non-Fungible Tokens (NFTs) are used to ensure singularity of the record for transferable documents, with Blockchain recording the NFT transactions.</p>
 <p>TradeTrust relies on public blockchain technology like Ethereum or Polygon
-to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
-TradeTrust’s use of public blockchain was a deliberate choice as in a global setting, there should not be a need for a central authority or body to govern the use of a network and gatekeep participation.
-Public blockchains also allow for an open and interoperable system that enables all international parties to participate.</p>
+to electronically endorse and transfer the ownership of a trade financing document among stakeholders along a trade flow.
+This choice was deliberate to eliminate the need for a central authority or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>